1880 SAFA season

 The 1880 South Australian Football Association season was the 4th season of the top-level Australian rules football competition in South Australia.

 The season commenced on the 8th of May and drew to a close on the 18th of September.

 went on to record its 3rd consecutive premiership.

+Pre-season and opening club colour Matches

+The football season of 1880 was opened on Saturday, April 24, 1880 with the senior clubs playing either internal colour matches which drew a fair amount of spectators or practice matches against Junior Clubs.
+For the third season in succession there was no change in the number of senior clubs.